AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-08-is-java-pass-by-value-or-pass-by-reference.md

 Sounds simple enough to be true.
 But is it?
 Is Java pass by value or pass by reference?

 The short answer is that Java uses **pass by value**.
-Cue the objections!
+Cue the objections...

 So what's the deal?
 And why do so many people seem to get it wrong?

-## A Fundamental Misunderstanding...
-And Confusing Terminology
+{% include linkedHeading.html heading="A Fundamental Misunderstanding...
+And Confusing Terminology" h=2 %}

 If there's one thing you should take away from this article, it's this: